Lead Times Variability and Supply Chain Resilience

 For the normal scenario, the total lead time is 72.5 hours.

-Let us now measure the gap between this ideal result and 200 scenarios simulated with variability in the lead times.
+Let us now measure the gap between this ideal result and 200 scenarios with lead-time variability.

 Results are split into four categories: